by Randy Braun

 There are many other benefits to shooting RAW including better detail and non-destructive editing.
 When you make adjustments to a RAW file, you’re not actually doing anything to the original data.
 What you’re doing is creating a set of instructions for how the JPEG or TIFF (another file format) version should be saved.

 If you decide to shoot in RAW and learn post processing, there are several RAW file processing applications available; Adobe Lightroom, Adobe Camera RAW, Macphun Luminar, DXO Optics Pro and Capture One Pro, to name a few.

 Randy Jay Braun & Stacy Garlington are co-founders of the DJI Aerial Photo Academy, providing live city-to-city workshops guiding attendees to create better aerial drone photographs for work and for play.
-They will be teaching a class on “Learning to Soar with Your Camera,” an introductory course on drone photography, at Texas School ‘18.
 For more information on them, go to: